 For NABARD Study Material: Government Banking Schemes that you Must Learn, Click Here

-Types of Soils in India For NABARD Exam 2018 Grade A
+Types of Soils in India For NABARD Grade A 2020

 1) Black (Regur Soils):